 Nelson's next book in the series reveals the inner workings of Wealden District Council with the benefit of transcribed recordings of council meetings and extracts from the Secretary of State's official planning decision letters.
 It's not exactly Wikileaks, revelation wise, but we think you may find it intriguing to learn how officialdom can literally invent a non-past for a building, then do everything in their power to persuade the public to their viewpoint, even when (as in this case) they know it is not true.
 This council (a would be rotten borough) has to date spent upwards of £500,000 of taxpayers money, trying to hide the truth.
-It's no wonder that our economy is bust and services dwindling, when officials are given free reign to waste ratepayers cash.
+It's no wonder that our economy is bust and services dwindling, when officials are given free reign to waste ratepayers cash this way.
 The worst of it is that it seems that they are preparing to spend another £500,000 defending their past dishonesty.
-Obviously this is part of David Cameron's austerity drive.
+The question is does David Cameron's approve of such expenditure during his austerity drive.
 We're sure the IMF will be pleased.

 A letter was sent to the Rt Hon Eric Pickles MP on the 10th of July 2012 by recorded delivery as follows:-